What are the Differences Between B2B and B2C Marketing? An Essential Guide

 Nowadays, it’s anyone with a smartphone or laptop and a need to buy a product or service.
 According to research by Deloitte, 91% of 18 to 75 year olds in the UK - equivalent to around 43 million people - check their phone daily.
 Although not everyone will be a customer, it represents a huge pool of people to target.

-Through B2B, your pool of potential buyers is limited to businesses within your area of operation.
+Through B2B lead generation, your pool of potential buyers is limited to businesses within your area of operation.
 By definition, this will reduce the amount of potential customers, but larger order value and longer relationships, as well as the option for more targeted pitching and advertising, can offset this.

 An example of B2B vs B2C transactions